fionnbharra/labels-to-placeholders/README.markdown

 ## How does it work

-The method will first search for associated labels, check for native placeholder behaviour and improvise the old fashioned way (Javascript events) if that is unavailable.
+The method will first search for associated labels, check for native placeholder behaviour (using [Modernizr](http://www.modernizr.com) if available) and improvise the old fashioned way via Javascript events if unavailable.

 In the case that there is no native support the function will also add a 'placeholder' class to the input so that you are able to distinguish between a placeholder or user entered value being present.